gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

 - Service (type LoadBalancer)
 - Certificate (Gardener CRD)

-If either of the first 2 are used, a corresponding `Certificate` resource will created automatically.
+If either of the first 2 are used, a corresponding `Certificate` resource will be created automatically.

 ### Using an ingress Resource
 ```yaml